Dear Friends and Visitors,

 James J. L. Stegmaier

 Prior to being named county administrator, Stegmaier served as deputy county administrator for Management Services since 1997, and, before that, directed the county’s Budget and Management Department from 1986 until that time.
 He earned his baccalaureate degree from the Catholic University of America in 1976 with scholarships in engineering and psychology.
 He holds a master’s degree in Public Administration from the University of Virginia with a Public Service Education Program fellowship.
 He also attended the Government Finance Officers Association Executive Finance Institute at Georgetown University; Leadership Metro Richmond; and the Senior Executive Institute at the University of Virginia.

 Stegmaier is a Credentialed Manager with the International City/County Management Association and is a member of the American Society for Public Administration, among other professional affiliations.

-Mr. Stegmaier also serves on the boards of the Metro Richmond Convention Center, the Virginia Institute of Government, Leadership Metro Richmond, The First Tee Richmond and Chesterfield, Appomattox River Water Authority and South Central Wastewater Authority, and on the Capital Region Collaborative and the Innovation Council of Virginia Biotechnology Research Park.
+Mr. Stegmaier also serves on the boards of the Metro Richmond Convention Center, the Virginia Institute of Government, United Way of Greater Richmond & Petersburg, The First Tee Richmond and Chesterfield, Appomattox River Water Authority and South Central Wastewater Authority, and on the Capital Region Collaborative and the Innovation Council of Virginia Biotechnology Research Park.

 Stegmaier and his wife, Margot, have three children who attended Chesterfield County schools.